 To advance the college’s mission, vision, principles, values and strategic initiatives through continuous improvement decisions.
+This position can be flexible around your availability.
+The pay rate is variable dependent upon the assignment.
 GENERAL JOB SUMMARY:

 Instructors play a vital role in the program's overall instruction.
 Instructors bring with them a variety of backgrounds and professional experiences which serve to foster growth in the program and enrich student learning.
 Instructors are responsible for structuring and supervising the learning experiences of students in the classroom, labs, and in clinical agencies.
 Must be a Registered Dental Assistant or Hygienist and have worked for two full-time years.
 Instructors will provide instruction and supervision in a variety of learning environments to Allied Health students in noncredit areas of continuing education and professional development venues.
 UNIVERSAL CORE COMPETENCIES: Advocate for Continual Improvement- empowering each other to identify opportunities for excellence.Collaborate with Mutual Accountability- working together with a willingness to take ownership and accountability for our actions.
 Champion Service- anticipating needs and create a welcoming, diverse, and inclusive environment.
 Perseverance- commitment to excellence even in the face of adversity or delay in achieving success.
 Lead- regardless of title, through positive influence.